 Your Right To Object To This Subpoena

 Generally.
 If you have concerns or questions about this subpoena, you should first contact the party or attorney who served the subpoena.
 The party or attorney serving the subpoena has a duty to take reasonable steps to avoid imposing an undue burden or expense on you.
 The superior court enforces this duty and may impose sanctions upon the party or attorney serving the subpoena if this duty is breached.
 See Rule 45(e)(1) of the Arizona Rules of Civil Procedure.
+Unless otherwise ordered by the court for good cause, the party seeking discovery from you must pay your reasonable expenses incurred in responding to a subpoena seeking the production of documents, electronically stored information, tangible things, or an inspection of premises.
+If you expect to incur costs other than routine clerical and per-page copying costs as allowed by A.R.S. § 12-351, you must provide an advance estimate of those expenses to the subpoenaing party before they are incurred.
+The court may order the party seeking discovery from you to pay costs in advance.
+See Rule 45(e)(1)(B).

 Procedure for Objecting to a Subpoena for Attendance at a Hearing, Trial or Deposition.
 If you wish to object to a subpoena commanding your appearance at a hearing, trial or deposition, you must file a motion to quash or modify the subpoena with the court to obtain a court order excusing you from complying with this subpoena.
 See Rules 45(b)(5) and 45(e)(2) of the Arizona Rules of Civil Procedure.
 The motion must be filed in the superior court of the county in which the case is pending or in the superior court of the county from which the subpoena was issued.
 See Rule 45(e)(2)(A) and (B) of the Arizona Rules of Civil Procedure.
 The motion must be filed before the time specified for compliance or within 14 days after the subpoena is served, whichever is earlier.
 See Rule 45(e)(2)(D) of the Arizona Rules of Civil Procedure.
 You must send a copy of any motion to quash or modify the subpoena to the party or attorney who served the subpoena.
 See Rule 45(e)(2)(E) of the Arizona Rules of Civil Procedure.
 Even if you file such a motion, you must still attend and testify at the date, time, and place specified in the subpoena, unless excused from doing so—by the party or attorney serving the subpoena or by a court order—before the date and time specified for your appearance.
 See Rule 45(b)(5) of the Arizona Rules of Civil Procedure.